Logo

 We offer 5 subscription tiers to suit different needs.
 Starting with the Free plan, for anyone looking to test & learn more about LoftOS.

 LoftOS Starter is ideal for small user numbers and low support needs.
 As you grow, LoftOS can grow with you.
 If you need more users, a dedicated customer success manager, analytics, a full white label platform or even a dedicated mobile app.
-You can check our other pricing plans below.
+You can check our other pricing plans.

 Where LoftOS Shines